SofaDefrost/SoftRigidHybridArm/README.md

 Download the following plugin for SOFA:

 - [SoftRobots](https://github.com/SofaDefrost/SoftRobots)
-- SoftRobots.Inverse plugin.
-It is a private plugin used to solve the inverse kinematics of the robot.
-The plugin is distributed with [SOFA binaries](https://github.com/sofa-framework/sofa/releases).
+- [SoftRobots.Inverse](https://github.com/SofaDefrost/SoftRobots.Inverse) plugin used to solve the inverse kinematics of the robot.
+The plugin is also distributed with [SOFA binaries](https://github.com/sofa-framework/sofa/releases).
 If you want to try the simulations without SoftRobots.Inverse set `INVERSE=False` in the corresponding python scene file.

 Requirements' and other plugins dependency (to enable in CMake GUI):